 “It’s August,” he said, as if this was self-explanatory.

-“If you can't come this week then we'll just start the application process in September,” he said, sounding as if he was ready to nap.
+“If you can’t come this week then we’ll just start the application process in September,” he said, sounding as if he was ready to nap.

-I seethed inwardly, having already explained several times that we were in a rush to arrange the mortgage, as my husband's work had just transferred him to the other side of Italy – from Arezzo, Tuscany back to his home city of Bari – at very short notice.
+I seethed inwardly, having already explained several times that we were in a rush to arrange the mortgage, as my husband’s work had just transferred him to the other side of Italy – from Tuscany back to his home city of Bari – at very short notice.
 Repeating this information again seemed unlikely to rouse this bank employee.

-We considered switching banks, but we'd already spent more than a week having meetings and getting our documents in order, and we needed to get the process rolling before our notary, too, goes on holiday for a few weeks.
+We considered switching banks, but we’d already spent weeks having meetings and getting our documents in order, and we needed to get the process rolling before our notary, too, went on a long summer holiday.

-So my husband was soon checking the traffic conditions for the long drive to visit this particular regional bank in Puglia.
-The motorways were pretty busy with it being peak summer travel season.
-He went to check the train schedules until I reminded him that today, of all days, there was a national rail strike.
+We were soon checking the traffic conditions for the long drive to visit this particular regional bank in Puglia.
+The motorways were busy with it being peak summer travel season.
+Checking the train schedules we remembered that today, of all days, there was a national rail strike.

-He briefly considered chancing it on the train, which is a ten-hour journey at the best of times, until he remembered it was also 38 degrees outside.
+He briefly considered trying the train anyway – a nine-hour journey at the best of times – until he remembered it was also 38 degrees outside.

 I made an ill-tempered comment about how “nothing works in this country”; and got a very characteristic response from my southern Italian husband.
-A smile, and a shrug.
+A broad smile and a shrug.

-“No problem,” he told me repeatedly as he got into the car this morning, ready to set off on his seven-hour solo journey under the blazing sun.
+“No problem,” he told me repeatedly as he jumped into the car this morning, ready to set off on his seven-hour solo journey under the blazing sun.

-“Things do function here, in their own way,” he told me, not for the first time ever.
+“Things do function here, in their own way,” he told me brightly, not for the first time.

-After all, getting mad about bureaucracy not working here would be about as useful as shaking your fist at the sky when it rains.
+After all, getting mad about bureaucracy in Italy would be about as useful as shaking your fist at the sky when it rains.

-And maybe I'm finally coming around to this way of thinking, or maybe I'm just too hot to care.
-But I know he's right.
-This situation is annoying, it's stressful, it's ridiculous, it's sweaty, and it's oh so very Italian, but it’s not that big a deal in the grand scheme of things.
+And maybe I’m slowly coming around to this way of thinking, or maybe I’m just too hot to care, but I know he’s right.
+This situation is annoying, it’s stressful, it’s ridiculous, it’s sweaty, and it’s oh so very Italian, but it’s not that big a deal in the grand scheme of things.
 And it’s definitely not worth getting upset over.

 I’m working on it.

-Have you got a story about bureaucracy or life in Italy that you'd like to share?
+Have you got a story about life in Italy that you’d like to share?
 Send us an email or sign in to leave a comment below.